 Early Treatment.
 Evidence strongly suggests that the most destructive changes in the brain occur very early on in the MS disease process -- and may cause considerable damage even before symptoms begin.

-Over a third of patients will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable multiple sclerosis.
+Over a third of people will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable multiple sclerosis.

 Treatment with Disease-Modifying Drugs

-- Interferon beta-1a (Rebif).
-Given in subcutaneous injections three times a week.
+Interferon beta-1a (Rebif).
+Given as subcutaneous injection 3 times a week.

-- Natalizumab (Tysabri).
-Given by intravenous infusion once every four weeks.
+Natalizumab (Tysabri).
+Given by intravenous infusion once every 4 weeks.

-- Mitoxantrone (Novantrone).
-Given intravenously once every three months for 2 - 3 years at most.
+Mitoxantrone (Novantrone).
+Given intravenously once every 3 months for 2 to 3 years at most.

 - Teriflunomide (Aubagio).
 Taken daily as a pill.

 Dimethyl fumarate (Tecfidera).
 Taken twice daily as a pill.

 The interferon drugs (Betaseron, Extavia, Avonex, Rebif, and Plegridy) and glatiramer acetate (Copaxone) are given by self-injection at home.
 Natalizumab (Tysabri) and mitoxantrone (Novantrone) are given by intravenous infusion in a hospital or medical clinic setting.
 Fingolimod (Gilenya), teriflunomide (Aubagio), and dimethyl fumarate (Tecfidera) are taken by mouth as pills.